RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     # message = input("Type a message:")
     # print(encrypt(message, rotation))

 Your version may look a little different, e.g. with some components in a different order.
-The important thing is that the last section (basically any code that actually executes when you run the script) is commented out.
-Please don't delete this code entirely, because we do want do see it with our human eyes.
+The important thing is that the last section (basically any code that actually executes when you run the script) should be commented out.
+Please do not delete this code entirely, because we do want to see it with our human eyes.
 It's just the sensitive robot-grader who must be shielded.

-Once you have commented out all print and input statements from all your files, go to Vocareum and click the assignment titled *Problem Set: Crypto*.
+Once you have commented out all the side-effect-causing code from all your files, go to Vocareum and click the assignment titled *Problem Set: Crypto*.
 Rather than copy and paste your work, you can upload your files directly.
 In your Vocareum work environment, click the Upload button, and select all 4 files:

 - initials.py
 - casear.py